Armchair-Heavy-Industries/Armchair-Usermods/files/Archetype/Archetype_Belt_Clamp_Mod/README.md

 2  M3x 45mm smooth pin or M3X45 SHCS  <- Smooth pins are prefered and you should have them from the stock build of Archetype

 Print settings:
-Recommend 6/6/6 with >80% infill
+-Recommend 6/6/6 with >80% infill
-ABS as a minimum with anything better if possible Classic slicer with 0.4mm nozzle
+-ABS as a minimum with anything better if possible -Classic slicer with 0.4mm nozzle

 Assembly: